renutankpal/React-native-navigation-reusableComponent/README.md

 - If you want to add this new React Native code to an existing application, check out the [Integration guide](https://reactnative.dev/docs/integration-with-existing-apps).
 - If you're curious to learn more about React Native, check out the [Introduction to React Native](https://reactnative.dev/docs/getting-started).

+# for create apk:

+cd android
+#if you have vscode terminal then
+./gradlew clean then ./gradlew assembleRelease

+# if cmd propmt then
+in you project folder then cd android and then gradlew clean  then gradlew assembleRelease
 # Troubleshooting

 If you can't get this to work, see the [Troubleshooting](https://reactnative.dev/docs/troubleshooting) page.